 However, when you carefully measure its actual dimensions, the grid is only 3.93″x3.93.”
 This is the maximum embroidery area, which explains why my 4″x4″ hoop can only stitch a design that is 3.93″x3.93″ or smaller!

 And, one last thing.
 The embroidery field is not always smaller than the hoop size.
-A 5″x7″ hoop, for instance, can accommodate a 5.12″x7.09″ design on my Brother machine!
+For instance, a 5″x7″ hoop can accommodate a 5.12″x7.09″ design on my Brother machine!

 Thus, measure your hoop’s grid, do a test stitch, or check with your manufacturer for the exact specifications of your machine’s allowed embroidery area.